kamailio/kamailio-wiki/docs/cookbooks/5.3.x/core.md

     listen=udp:10.10.10.10:5060 advertise  11.11.11.11:5060
 ```

-The advertise address must be the format 'address:port', the protocol is
+The advertise address must be in the format 'address:port', the protocol is
 taken from the bind socket.
 The advertise address is a convenient
 alternative to advertised_address / advertised_port cfg parameters or
 set_advertised_address() / set_advertised_port() cfg functions.